Quabena/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 9-insert_nodeint.c is a C function that inserts a new node at a given position.
 10-delete_nodeint.c is a C function that deletes the node at index index of a listint_t linked list.
 100-reverse_listint.c is a C function that reverses a listint_t linked list.
+101-print_listint_safe.c is a C function that prints a listint_t linked list.